Picture Gallery> Derbyshire Pictures Index> This page

 Wingfield Manor (1), The Early Years to Mary Stuart

-The High Tower, 72 feet high
+The High Tower or Great Tower, 72 feet high.
+From the North Courtyard.

 "Neither the picturesque nor the strictly architectural traveller should miss Wingfield Manor House.
 Its tall ruins ... are an extremely dramatic sight".[1]